Jelly is a great way to learn about changes of state as first it dissolves in hot water and then sets to become solid as it cools.

 Why does jelly set?

-It is because of a protein called collagen which is found in our bodies.
+Jelly sets because of a protein called collagen.
 Collagen is made up of three protein fibers wrapped around each other.

-Jelly contains gelatin, which is made from collagen which comes from animal bones and skin.
-When the gelatin is heated and mixed with water the protein fibers unravel and come apart, so the jelly from the packet melts.
-As the jelly cools the fibers coil up again trapping water between them, which makes the jelly set.
+Jelly contains gelatin, which is made from collagen from animal bones and skin.
+When the gelatin is heated and mixed with water, the protein fibers unravel and come apart, so the jelly from the packet melts.
+As the jelly cools, the fibers coil up again, trapping water between them, which makes the jelly set.

-So, down to the fun bit for younger children.
-We watched the jelly from the packet melt as we added the hot water, and talked about bonds breaking down, and how they reform as the it cools making it set.
+We watched the jelly from the packet melt as we added the hot water and talked about bonds breaking down and how they reform as the jelly cools, causing it to set.

-We had to let each layer set before adding the next for the multicoloured version.
+To make multicoloured, layered jelly, you need to let each layer set before adding the next.

 What other colours do you think we could make?

 Don’t forget to check out my other kitchen science experiments.

 Last Updated on May 3, 2023 by Emma Vanstone